 When a copperhead is threatened, it emits a musk that smells vaguely like cucumbers, though it’s mixed with feces as well, so the smells are not identical.
 Some say it smells more like melons.

-When snakes emit a musk, it comes out of their cloaca, their waste hole used for feces, urine, reproduction, and musk.
+When snakes release musk, it comes out of their cloaca — the same orifice used for feces, urine, reproduction, and musk.
 This makes it not uncommon for defecation to join the party.